kircherlab/ReMM/Snakemake/utils/README.md

 ### Content of the folder
+This folder contains various files required  for the ReMM calculation that are not produced during the workflow but need to be present before the start.

 #### GRCh38_RefSeq2UCSC.txt
 The Refseq database for annotation of the benign set before filtering out coding variants